 I have been involved in playing, creating, or supporting interactive fiction for most of my life.
 I created the Interactive Fiction MUD, an early online gathering place for the community, and have written or cowritten many hypertext or parser-based stories.
-I’m the Vice-President and board member of the non-profit Interactive Fiction Technology Foundation.
-My current area of focus is multiplayer hypertext.
+I also help run the non-profit Interactive Fiction Technology Foundation which supports many popular IF programs, including the annual Interactive Fiction Competition.

 I publish hypertext interactive fiction using my open source framework Windrift, which allows for rich user interfaces and experimentation.
-As of 2022, Windrift is under active development and there are many example stories in the manual and in the Windrift Playground.
+There are many example stories in the manual and in the Windrift Playground.

 An interactive mystery, playable in a web browser, about utopian ideals and bookish delights.